bondy-io/bondy_docs/docs/concepts/what_is_wamp.md

 ---
 draft: true
 ---
-# Web Application Messaging Protocol (WAMP)
+# What is WAMP
-> WAMP is an open standard protocol for (soft) real-time message exchange that provides two application messaging patterns in one unified protocol: Remote Procedure Calls and Publish/Subscribe.{.definition}
+> Web Application Messaging Protocol (WAMP) is an open standard protocol for (soft) real-time message exchange that provides two application messaging patterns in one unified protocol: Remote Procedure Calls and Publish/Subscribe.{.definition}

 ## Introduction